microsoft/PowerApps-Samples/cds/orgsvc/C#/ConvertFaxToTask/README.md

 1. Creates required data that this sample requires.

 ### Demonstrate

-1. Retreives the fax id's that are created in [Setup](#setup).
+1. Retrieves the fax id's that are created in [Setup](#setup).
 2. Creates a task and verifies that the task has been created.

 ### Clean up

 1. Displays an option to delete all the data created in the sample.
-2. The deletion is optional in case you want to exxamine the data created by the sanple.
-You can manually delete the data to acheive same results.
+2. The deletion is optional in case you want to examine the data created by the sample.
+You can manually delete the data to achieve same results.